 Our presentation includes the project-preparation, procurement of the infrastructure, the concept, the involvement of our patrons, the perspective of the employees and cooperation partners, the marketing efforts and our experiences with the opening week.

-Philip Müller (M.Eng., Technical University of Applied Sciences Wildau, RoboticLab Telematics, Germany)
+Philipp Müller (M.Eng., Technische Hochschule Wildau — University of Applied Sciences, RoboticLab Telematics, Germany)

 Human-Machine-Communication based on Natural Language Processing: Using a humanoid robot in the context of a university library

 How to present and access contents in an appropriate and modern way related to a university library – that is what Technical University of Applied Sciences Wildau (TH Wildau) is dealing with lately.
 After buying the humanoid robot „Pepper“ in late 2016 everything is aligned to a Human-Machine-Interface approach, in which the robot is supposed to work as an assistance system to meet the end-user needs and answer contextual questions.
 Consequently, Pepper has to become a librarian that knows the library itself, available services and media contents inside out.

 Our vision and the expectations towards a humanoid robot, whose perception is humanized, leads to the task of providing a functionally suitable way for communication purposes.
 That is why we set the focus on natural language and how to process human speech to detect intents and entities related to our library and how to provide a conversational style in a dialog between the robot and humans.